1999–2000 Arsenal L.F.C. season

 The 1999–2000 season was Arsenal Ladies Football Club's 13th season since forming in 1987.
 The club participated in the National Division of the FA Women's Premier League, finishing in third place.
-They won the Premier League Cup by defeating Croydon 4-1 in the Final, but lost to Doncaster Rovers Belles in the FA Cup.
-They also won the London County Cup, triumphing 3-0 over Wimbledon in the Final.
+They won the Premier League Cup by defeating Croydon 4–1 in the Final, but lost to Doncaster Belles in the FA Cup.
+They also won the London County Cup, triumphing 3–0 over Wimbledon in the Final.